Please ensure Javascript is enabled for purposes of website accessibility

 Bachelor's or Higher Degrees - Current

-All jurisdictions in the United States are included in the five-year American Community Survey estimates.
-The percentage of residents age 25 or more with bachelor's or higher degrees, for all jurisdictions in Northern Virginia, are displayed in this graph.
-Out of all 3,143 jurisdictions in the USA, six of the twenty highest ranked in the percentage of residents age 25 or more with bachelor's or higher degrees are located in Northern Virginia.
-Those include the City of Falls Church (1st), Arlington County (2nd), the City of Alexandria (5th), Fairfax County (7th), Loudoun County (8th), and the City of Fairfax (14th).
+The percentage of residents age 25 or more with bachelor's or higher degrees, for all jurisdictions in Northern Virginia, are displayed in the following graph.
+Out of all 3,144 jurisdictions in the USA, five of the ten highest ranked for the percentage of residents age 25 or more with bachelor's or higher degrees are located in Northern Virginia.
+Those include the City of Falls Church (1st), Arlington County (2nd), the City of Alexandria (4th), Fairfax County (5th), and Loudoun County (7th).
+Overall, Northern Virginia's share is 61.1% for residents age 25 or more with bachelor's or higher degrees, which is well higher than Virginia and nearly twice that of the USA.

 Bachelor's or Higher Degrees - Current

-Those jurisdictions with a population of 65,000 or more are included in the one-year American Community Survey estimates.
-For those jurisdictions in Northern Virginia with a population of 65,000, the percentage of residents age 25 or more with bachelor's or higher degrees is displayed in this graph.
-Out of the 829 jurisdictions with a population of 65,000 or more in the USA, four of the twenty highest ranked in the percentage of residents age 25 or more with bachelor's or higher degrees are located in Northern Virginia.
-Those include Arlington County (1st), the City of Alexandria (2nd), and Loudoun and Fairfax Counties (tied for 7th).
+The share of residents age 25 or more with bachelor's or higher degrees for the five largest jurisdictions in Northern Virginia are shown in this graph.
+The Northern Virginia regional data, for the one-year estimates, is representative of the five largest jurisdictions in Northern Virginia only.
+Out of the 843 jurisdictions with a population of 65,000 or more in the USA, four of the top seven for the percentage of residents age 25 or more with bachelor's or higher degrees are located in Northern Virginia.
+Those include Arlington County (1st), the City of Alexandria (2nd), Loudoun (5th), and Fairfax (7th).

-Graduate or Profressional Degrees - Current
+Graduate or Professional Degrees - Current

-Graduate or Profressional Degrees - Current
+Graduate or Professional Degrees - Current

-Those jurisdictions with a population of 65,000 or more are included in the one-year American Community Survey estimates.
-For those jurisdictions in Northern Virginia with a population of 65,000, the percentage of residents age 25 or more with graduate or professional degrees is displayed in this graph.
-Out of the 829 jurisdictions with a population of 65,000 or more in the USA, three of the ten highest ranked in the percentage of residents age 25 or more with graduate or professional degrees are located in Northern Virginia.
-Those include Arlington (1st), the City of Alexandria (2nd), and Fairfax County (8th).
+The percentage of residents age 25 or more with graduate or professional degrees for the five largest jurisdictions in Northern Virginia are shown in this graph.
+The Northern Virginia regional data, for the one-year estimates, is representative of the five largest jurisdictions in Northern Virginia only.
+Out of the 843 jurisdictions with a population of 65,000 or more in the USA, four of the 25 highest ranked for the percentage of residents age 25 or more with graduate or professional degrees are located in Northern Virginia.
+Those include Arlington (1st), the City of Alexandria (5th), Fairfax (8th), and Loudoun (21st).

 Educational Attainment - Historic Compared to Current